 Initially, 127 cases of PTC were collected from the archive of the Department of Tumor and Diagnostic Pathology, Nagasaki University Graduate School of Biomedical Sciences.
-Hematoxylin-eosin slides were reviewed to confirm the presence of neoplastic and adjacent nonneoplastic thyroid tissue large enough to assess the tumor-normal tissue interface and distant areas of both counterparts (at least 0.5 cm from the tumor border).
-Seventy-three cases did not match these criteria and were excluded from the study.
-Another six cases were excluded due to the lack of archived material for nucleic acid extraction.
-Thus, a total of 48 PTC tissue samples operated on for thyroid cancer between 1977 and 2011 at the Nagasaki University Hospital were investigated.
-The study protocol was approved by the Ethical Committee of Nagasaki University.
+Hematoxylin-eosin slides were reviewed to confirm the presence of neoplastic and adjacent non-neoplastic thyroid tissues large enough to assess tumor/normal tissue interface and distant areas of both counterparts (at least 0.5 cm from the tumor border).
+Seventy-three cases did not match such criteria and were excluded from the study.
+Another 6 cases were excluded due to the lack of archived material for nucleic acid extraction.

+Thus, a total of 48 PTC tissue samples operated on for thyroid cancer between 1977 and 2011 in Nagasaki University Hospital were investigated.
+Protocols of the study were approved by the Ethical Committee of Nagasaki University.
 Clinicopathological information was retrieved from pathology records.
-Tumors were staged according to the UICC TNM classification of malignant tumors (26).
-The pathological diagnosis was based on the World Health Organization standards (27) and was confirmed independently by two pathologists (A.B. and M.N.).
+Tumor were staged according to UICC TNM classification of malignant tumors (26).
+Pathological diagnosis was based on the WHO standards (27) and was confirmed independently by two pathologists (A.B. and M.N.).

-Microscopic features were categorized as follows: the presence of tumor capsule (absent, partial, full; 0-2), oxyphilic changes (none, focal, moderate, severe, pure oxyphilic tumor; 0-4), multifocality (yes or no; 1-0), intraglandular spread (yes or no; 1-0), extrathyroidal extension (ves or no; 1-0), vascular invasion (yes or no; 1-0), intratumoral lymphocytic infiltration (absent, focal, severe; 0-2), peritumoral lymphocytic infiltration (absent, focal, severe; 0-2), and intratumoral fibrosis (absent, mild, moderate, extensive; 0-3).
-Tumor growth patterns (papillary, follicular, or solid) were scored and expressed as percentage of each component.
-Histologically evident concomitant thyroid diseases such as hyperplastic nodules, multinodular goiter, chronic lymphocytic thyroiditis, Hashimoto's thyroiditis, and follicular adenoma were also recorded.
-Patients and tumor characteristics are summarized in Table 1.
+Microscopic features were categorized as follows: the presence of tumor capsule (absent, partial, full; 0-2), oxyphilic changes (none, focal, moderate, severe, pure oxyphilic tumor; 0-4), multifocality (yes or no; 1-0), intraglandular spread (yes or no; 1-0), extrathyroidal extension (yes or no; 1-0), vascular invasion (yes or no; 1-0), intratumoral lymphocytic infiltration (absent, focal, severe; 0-2), peritumoral lymphocytic infiltration (absent, focal, severe; 0-2), intratumoral fibrosis (absent, mild, moderate, extensive; 0-3).
+Tumor growth patterns (papillary, follicular or solid) were scored and expressed as percentage of each component.
+Histologically evident concomitant thyroid diseases such as hyperplastic nodules, multinodular goiter, chronic lymphocytic thyroiditis, Hashimoto's thyroiditis and follicular adenoma were also recorded.
+Patient' profiles and tumor characteristics are summarized in Table 1.